peka01/helpdoc/ntr-test/docs/en/training-management.md

 ## Overview

 As an administrator, you are in control of the training offer.
-It contains everything you need to create, edit and manage training sessions in a simple and efficient way.
+It contains everything you need to create, edit and manage training events in a simple and efficient way.

-## Create new workouts
+## Create new training sessions

-### Here's how you do it
+### Here's how to do it
 1. Go to the **Admin** view
 2. Find "Create training"
 3. Fill in: